-The Amberjack 14 sits at the affordable end of the 90% tungsten market without cutting corners on build quality.
-Whether you’re after a reliable match set or a quality practice dart you can trust, this is one of the strongest value propositions in darts right now.
+It sits at the more affordable end of the 90% tungsten market without cutting corners on construction.
+If you want a reliable set you can throw every day without worrying about the cost, this is one of the most sensible options out there.

 Design and Build

-Three weights are available, all sharing the same 50.8mm barrel length:
+Three weights are available, all with the same 50.8mm barrel length:

 | Weight | Diameter | Length |